mikenakis/Bathyscaphe/README.md

 For example, if a class looks immutable in all aspects except that it declares a final field of interface type, Bathyscaphe will recursively assess the immutability of the actual value of that field.

-Note that this yields consistently accurate assessments in cases where static analysis tools fail, because they only examine classes, so when a class contains a field which _might_ be mutable, they have no option but to err on the side of caution and assess the containing class as mutable.
+Note that this yields consistently accurate assessments in cases where static analysis tools fail, because they only examine classes, so when a class contains a field which _might_ be mutable, (such as an interface, or any non-final type,) they have no option but to err on the side of caution and assess the containing class as mutable.

 ## <a name="usage">&ZeroWidthSpace;</a>How to use